paulacduffy/irisdatasetproject/README.md

 From the data we can see that the petal length measurement has the greatest standard deviation, while the sepal width has the lowest.

-The third script prints the number of rows & columns in the dataset.
+The third script prints the number of rows & columns in the dataset (150 rows and 5 columns).
-The fourth script prints the number of rows of data for each class.
+The fourth script prints the number of rows of data for each class (50).
 All of these scripts use the pandas library.

 In the file [Plots.py](https://github.com/paulacduffy/irisdatasetproject/blob/master/plots.py) I imported matplotlib to create some graphs as follows: